 It’s less gross than it sounds.
 Promise.

-Towards the end of the second week, not only was my skin still glowing in an unusually amazing way (ask my friends who enviously questioned the cause), but the bags under my eyes were a little less noticeable as well.
+Towards the end of the second week, not only was my skin still glowing (ask my friends, who enviously questioned how), but the bags under my eyes were a little less noticeable as well.
 I don’t have too many lines or wrinkles on my face *yet*, but overall everything just looked better.
-I wish I could say it cleared up the bout of adult acne I’m dealing with, but it didn’t—although, I think that’s a whole other issue on its own...
-But that’s a story for another time.
-Back to Skinade.
-Did I see results that I was happy with?
+I wish I could say it cleared up the bout of adult acne I’m dealing with, but it didn’t (I think that’s a whole other issue on its own).
+But did I see results that I was happy with?
 Yes.
 Would I recommend the product to a friend?
-100%.
+One hundred percent.
 Now excuse me while I go chug my next glass.